4194304/fluorine/README.md

 8. Run `git clone https://github.com/4194304/fluorine-desktop`
 9. Copy the Fluorine files to your home directory with `rsync -av --ignore-existing fluorine-desktop/ ~`
 10. Cleanup everything left by the setup with `rm -rf fluorine-desktop Qogir-icon-theme GTK screenshot.png LICENSE README.md fluorine-settings`
+11. Make fluorine-settings an executable with `chmod +x ~/.fluorine/gui`
-11. If using no display manager, run Fluorine by using `startx`.
+12. If using no display manager, run Fluorine by using `startx`.
 If using a display manager, select Openbox.

 Future installation steps: